totemmaker/totemmaker-docs/docs/side-panels/audio-panel.md

     This module contains digital AD9833 chip capable to generate sine, triangle and square wave output signal up to 12.5 MHz frequency.
 Generated signal is buffered with an operation amplifier, giving the ability to control output signal amplitude.
 Note that circuit itself is only good for up to around 1Mhz.
 Higher frequency signals may be unstable or too weak.

-    Arduino [AD9833 library](https://github.com/Billwilliams1952/AD9833-Library-Arduino) can be used to control this chip from TotemDuino.
     LabBoard [AD9833 mode](/labboard/features/ad9833-control/) can be used to wire and control this chip directly.
+    Arduino [MD_AD9833](https://github.com/MajicDesigns/MD_AD9833){target=_blank} library can be used to control this chip from TotemDuino.
+    Arduino example: [Music player](https://github.com/totemmaker/arduino-examples/tree/master/mini-lab/sidepanel3_demos/player){target=_blank}.
+    Arduino example: [MIDI interface](https://github.com/totemmaker/arduino-examples/tree/master/mini-lab/sidepanel3_demos/midiinterface){target=_blank}.
+    Arduino example: [Minimal generator](https://github.com/totemmaker/arduino-examples/tree/master/mini-lab/sidepanel3_demos/minimal_generator){target=_blank}.

-    Output of the function generator can be wired to the input of audio amplifier, allowing you to hear the output of if with no extra parts.
+    Output of the function generator can be wired to the input of audio amplifier, allowing you to hear the sound of if with no extra parts.
 Additionally, filter bench module can be placed between those modules to also experiment with pi-filters, and its effect to the signal.

     | Schematic | Experiment |
     | --- | --- |